shuaib7860/GraphHierarchy/README.md

 Let's import the module after you have installed it, see installation instructions above for more details on how to install the GraphHierarchy module.

-Firstly we create an instance of a networkx graph which will be the network we analyse with our GraphHierarchical functions.
+Firstly we create an instance of a networkx graph which will be the network we analyse utilising our GraphHierarchical functions.

 ```sh
 import networkx as nx